 Juvenile Batten disease is a rare, inherited neurodegenerative disorder.
-The most common form of Batten disease, it also is known as neuronal ceroid lipofuscinoses (NCL).
-It sometimes is referred to as CLN3 disease or Spielmeyer-Vogt-Sjogren-Batten disease.
+The most common form of Batten disease, also known as neuronal ceroid lipofuscinoses (NCL), juveline Batten is sometimes referred to as CLN3 disease or Spielmeyer-Vogt-Sjogren-Batten disease.

 Juvenile Batten disease usually develops between the ages of 5 and 10.
 It is caused by mutations in the CLN3 gene, which provides instructions to make a protein called battenin.